 Additional information: This program is not store specific.
 You can buy the items at any store.
 New offers come out each Thursday and are available until the next Wednesday.
 You have to buy the participating product and submit the receipt during that week to get credit.
 Not everyone gets the same offers so make sure you log into your account to see what offers you received.
 For more information and to sign up for this free coupon site, click HERE.

 Swagbucks: One of the ways I earn free giftcards to CVS, Amazon, Starbucks, Walmart (and many other stores) is by using a site called Swagbucks.
 How do you get these super Swag Bucks?
 Each time you need to search for something online, use the Swagbucks search engine on their website (instead of Google).
 I actually have the Swagbucks toolbar installed on my desktop and it places a search box right on my screen making it easy to search.
 Every once in a while, they award Swag Bucks just for doing the searches I used to do using Google.
 There are also a number of other ways to earn Swag Bucks including taking surveys, answering polls, watching videos, playing games, referring friends and more.
 Swagbucks also posts additional bonus codes on their Facebook, Twitter and blog pages.
 We usually post the codes here on the blog each day.
-The codes are only valid for a couple hours usually.
+The codes are only valid for an hour usually.
 Once you find a code, you then copy and paste the code into the Swag Code box at the top of the homepage of Swagbucks HERE.
 Look for the circle with the words Swag Code next to it.
 It's free to sign up for Swagbucks and only takes a minute.
-New members usually get 30 Swagbucks when you sign up HERE but through the end of January, you can score an additional 70 Swag Bucks for a total of 100 Swag Bucks!
-To get the bonus Swag Bucks, click the text that reads "I have a sign up code" during registration and then enter the code: SMARTSHOPPER to get the bonus.
+New members usually get 30 Swagbucks when you sign up.
+Right now, if you sign up through this link, you can score an additional 70 Swag Bucks for a total of 100 Swag Bucks when you click the text that reads "I have a sign up code" during registration and then enter the code: SMARTSHOPPER to get the bonus.
 Make sure you use all caps since it is case sensitive.